jameslittle230/jameslittle-dot-me-eleventy/content/blog/8-cors-debug.md

 blurb: "Piggybacking on the previous post, a stream-of-thought post describing my own process for fixing a CORS error.
 Ends up as a Cloudfront configuration debugging session."
 ---

-I've been thinking ([and writing](/blog/2019/cors-1)) about CORS recently because there's a CORS error on the Bowdoin Orient's site.
+I've been thinking ([and writing](/blog/2019/cors-1)) about CORS recently because there's (as of this writing) a CORS error on the [Bowdoin Orient's site](https://bowdoinorient.com).
 The stylesheets for loading the Orient's fonts are coming up with a CORS error in the Firefox console, while the Chrome console shows CORS errors for both the stylesheet and the font files.

 I thought the solution would be fairly easy, but a quick diagnostic showed that it's a little more complicated than originally expected.
 As I write this, I'm not sure what needs to be changed to fix the issue, but I'm going to try to outline my thought process while I debug it.

+<div class="note"><p>

+Post-debug update: this ended up being more of an AWS configuration issue than a CORS issue, but I'm still leaving it up to show how I got here.
+CORS bugs require that you know about your specific HTTP server, about browser security policies, and about different ways HTTP requests can be made; throughout this process, I had to tap into all of those.

+</p></div>

 <!--more-->